CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     python3 neoreg.py generate -k thm
     ```

-    The above command generates an encrypted tunnelling clients with `thm` as their key under the `neoreg_servers/` directory.
+    The above command generates an encrypted tunneling clients with `thm` as their key under the `neoreg_servers/` directory.
 Various file extensions are available, but we will use the `tunnel.php` file for this one.

     ![tunnel client list](neoreg-servers.png)